httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Structured Header Data Types {#types}

 This section defines the abstract value types that can be composed into Structured Headers.
-The ABNF provided represents the on-wire format in HTTP.
+The ABNF provided represents the on-wire format in textual HTTP headers.

 ## Lists {#list}